ppatierno/rhte-2019/modules/01-kafka-on-openshift.md

 ## Users creation

-The scenario is made by mainly three applications interacting with the Apache Kafka cluster in order to read/write from/to topics.
+The scenario is made by different applications interacting with the Apache Kafka cluster in order to read/write from/to topics.
 In order to improve the security, setting up authentication and authorization is important in order to allow only these applications to access the related topics with the needed rights for reading/writing.

 * the Apache Kafka Connect cluster, using the Debezium PostgreSQL connector, has to WRITE to the `dbserver1.devices.deviceinfo` topic.